Crispy Salmon Filet with Lemon Balsamic Dressing

 It turns out that making salmon fillet with crispy skin that’s restaurant-quality is not as difficult as I had thought.

-Check out this blog article for step-by-step guide.
+Check out this blog article for a step-by-step guide.

 1. Buy boneless fillets – still double check if there are mini bones hidden inside of the fish but in general, boneless fillets are easier to handle.
 No one wants to deal with bones or worse, accidentally swallow one by accident.